 "Parking" is the European word for a parking lot or garage, universally marked with a blue P sign.
 In midsize towns, I generally just pull into the most central and handy lot I can find.
 In bigger cities, I avoid the center (often an unpleasant grid of one-way streets) and head straight to a parking lot outside the core.

 In an effort to make well-touristed places more pedestrian-friendly, many cities have stopped providing any parking at all in the city center.
 Look for huge government-sponsored park-and-rides on the outskirts of town, where local transit will zip you easily into the center — commonly, the affordable parking fee includes a transit ticket (or the transit is cheap and the parking itself is free).

-Just like at home, the bigger the city, the more you’ll pay for parking.
-Small towns don’t usually charge more than $10 per day (and are likely to have free limited-time spots), whereas in bigger cites you’ll pay upwards of $35–$55 per day.
+Just like at home, the bigger the city, the more you'll pay for parking.
+Small towns don't usually charge more than $10 per day (and are likely to have free limited-time spots), whereas in bigger cites you'll pay upwards of $35 per day.
 Street parking can be cheaper than parking in a lot or garage, but often comes with a time limit too short for sightseeing.
 In smaller towns, you may find a cheaper hourly rate by parking farther away from the big-name sight.
-Parking machines on the street or at unstaffed garages often don’t accept American magnetic-stripe credit cards, and many don’t give change, so keep plenty of coins and bills on hand.
+Parking machines on the street or at unstaffed garages might not accept your American credit card, and many don't give change, so keep plenty of coins and bills on hand.

-If parking overnight, it’s crucial to choose a safe, well-traveled, and well-lit spot (see my safe-parking tips).
-Ask your hotelier about parking options (and rules governing overnight parking); they may offer a permit or free spot, whether in their own lot or through an agreement with a neighbor.
+If parking overnight, it's crucial to choose a safe, well-traveled, and well-lit spot for your car (see my tips for safe parking).
+Ask your hotelier about parking options (and rules governing overnight parking); the hotel may offer a permit or free spot, whether in their own lot or through an agreement with a neighbor.